thrackle-io/rules-engine/docs/userGuides/rules/TOKEN-PERCENTAGE-SELL.md

 ## Purpose

 The token-percentage-sell rule enforces a limit on the sale of tokens during a certain time period.
 This rule sets the limit as a percentage of the token's total supply.
 For this rule, a "sell" is a swap of an application token for a token that is not part of the application (e.g. the chain native token, or a token from another application).
 This rule can also be applied to AMMs created for two application tokens.
-In these cases the tokens are defined as token 0 and token 1 within the AMM.
+In this case the tokens are defined as token 0 and token 1 within the AMM.
 This rule will apply to token 0 in the AMM swaps.

 ## Tokens Supported